coralproject/talk/PLUGINS.md

 ## Plugin Registration

-The parsing order for the plugin regsitration is as follows:
+The parsing order for the plugin registration is as follows:

 - `process.env.TALK_PLUGINS_JSON`
 - `plugins.json`